About

 The measures each won almost a million votes, despite being outspent by the opposition by a factor of ten.

 The surprisingly high vote (45%) for the 2002 initiative demonstrated that a large portion of the voting population is ready and willing to vote “yes” for radical reductions in the size and power of government.
-The non-voting population favors tax cuts even more, meaning vote totals can win – and become law – if these voters are activated.
+The non-voting population favors tax cuts even more, meaning they can win – and become law – if these voters are activated.

 Carla Howell was a candidate for US Senate (2000), governor (2002), and auditor (1998) in Massachusetts.
 She won the highest vote total that had ever been achieved for a Libertarian in a U.S. Senate race against both a Democrat and a Republican.
-In her auditors race, she won the endorsement of the Boston Herald.

-Her campaign platforms were bold: end the state and federal income taxes, end the failed war on drugs, repeal anti-gun laws, make government finances fully transparent, end foreign wars, and make government dramatically smaller than it is today.
+Her campaign platforms were bold: End the state and federal income taxes, end the failed war on drugs, repeal anti-gun laws, make government finances fully transparent, end foreign wars, and make government dramatically smaller than it is today.

-She has supported, volunteered for, and fund-raised for numerous campaigns and initiatives across the country, including a 2003 initiative to cut the property tax by 25% in the City of Waltham, Massachusetts.
+She has supported, volunteered for, and fund-raised for numerous campaigns and initiatives across the country, including a 2003 initiative to cut the property tax by 25% in the city of Waltham, Massachusetts.

-She served as Political and Executive Director for the Libertarian National Committee from 2011-2017.
 In 2018, she won the Libertarian Party’s Thomas Paine award for outstanding communication of Libertarian ideas, principles, and values, which was due in part to her creation of a training tool for candidates called Who’s Driving?
 It continues to be a vital tool for liberty activists.

 In 2005, Carla Howell co-founded the Center For Small Government, an organization uniquely committed to boldly shrinking the size, scope, taxes, spending and authority of government.